How to Determine if You’re Getting Paid Fairly

 This agreement stipulates that gross income from production be gathered into a production-specific financial account; once agreed-upon expenditures, commissions, and advances are paid out, the remaining profits are distributed to producers, investors, and other beneficiaries (like actors).

-Short contracts should be avoided since they are likely to lack necessary provisions and indicate that the production firm might not be as credible as you think.
+Short acting contracts should be avoided since they are likely to lack necessary provisions and indicate that the production firm might not be as credible as you think.
 Anything less than two pages is questionable.
 And if you’re a union member, don’t let a conventional union contract read the papers from top to bottom.

 Companies will sometimes include “riders”—additions to the conclusion of a contract—to amend the agreement.
 What happens when a contract is signed?
 Ensure that you obtain a final copy of the agreement once both parties have signed.